-What is unbelievable about this story is that many consider this to be the first cafe in Australia.
+What is unbelievable about this place is that many consider it to be the first cafe in Australia.

 It was initially known as the Paragon Cafe and Oyster Palace.
-Then in 1921 the establishment advertised as a Sundae and Candy Shop.
+Then in 1921, the establishment was advertised as a Sundae and Candy Shop.

 The walk from Katoomba railway station to the Three Sisters is pretty much a downhill walk all the way, so it doesn’t take much effort.

 There are plenty of signs pointing out how to get to the Three Sisters.